Analysis: The US and China can't get along -- even if the planet's future is at stake

 Another Weibo user commented, "Please put out the fires in California first.
 America always talks big but can't even take care of its wildfire.
 What is there to discuss for climate change?"

-State media has criticized the US approach, comparing it -- often inaccurately -- with China's own domestic polices, noting that President Joe Biden's own climate agenda remains uncertain and dependent on approval from Congress.
+State media has repeatedly criticized the US approach, comparing it -- often inaccurately -- with China's own domestic polices, noting that President Joe Biden's own climate agenda remains uncertain and dependent on approval from Congress.

 "You keep on hearing this rhetoric from (the Foreign Ministry) saying China will deliver 100% what we promised," Li said.
 "It is the other side of the coin they are trying to tell you, that the US is not delivering what they promised ... (that) the other side does not carry a lot of credibility."

 Kerry had hoped to use his trip to help convince China to abandon coal as a power source.
-China is the world's largest producer and consumer of coal, far outstripping rivals such as the United States, India and Australia.
+China is the world's largest producer and consumer of coal, far outstripping the US, India and Australia.

 China is also the world's top emitter of greenhouse gases, making up 27% of global emissions in 2019.
 The US, meanwhile, is second at 11% of global emissions.
 China has pledged to achieve net zero emissions by 2060 and is aiming to peak its emissions before 2030.